krbrewer1994/terraform101/README.md

 Welcome to my Terraform Learning Journey repository!
 Here, I document my progress and store practice templates as I dive deeper into mastering Terraform.

 ## About
 This repository serves as my personal space to experiment, learn, and grow my skills with Terraform.
-I aim to explore various aspects of infrastructure as code (IaC) using Terraform, including provisioning, managing, and scaling cloud resources.
+I aim to explore various aspects of infrastructure as code (IaC) using Terraform, including provisioning, managing, scaling cloud resources, with an emphasis on security best practices 🔐.

 ## Contents
 - **Practice Templates**: Explore a collection of Terraform templates organized by project or category.